psycopg/psycopg/docs/basic/pgtypes.rst

 Since PostgGIS is an extension, its oid is not well known, so it is necessary to use `~psycopg.types.TypeInfo` to query the database and get its oid.
-After that you can use `~psycopg.types.geometry.register_shapely()` to allow dumping `shape`_ instances to :sql:`geometry` columns and parsing :sql:`geometry` back to `!shape` in the context where it is registered.
+After that you can use `~psycopg.types.shapely.register_shapely()` to allow dumping `shape`_ instances to :sql:`geometry` columns and parsing :sql:`geometry` back to `!shape` in the context where it is registered.

-.. autofunction:: psycopg.types.geometry.register_shapely
+.. autofunction:: psycopg.types.shapely.register_shapely

 Example::

     >>> from psycopg.types import TypeInfo
-    >>> from psycopg.types.geometry import register_shapely
+    >>> from psycopg.types.shapely import register_shapely
     >>> from shapely.geometry import Point

     >>> info = TypeInfo.fetch(conn, "geometry")